waysact/react-style/README.md

 Media-queries are easily implemented inside the `render` function, using `Screen.width` for example.
-Full media-query support will be added to React Style after the upcoming release (inline-styles branch) and support both inline styles as generated CSS.
+Full media-query support will be added to React Style in a future release and support both inline styles as generated CSS.

 Animations inside CSS also introduce implicit behaviour, as CSS animations are decoupled from logic.
 By being decoupled, the state of the component is split between the component and the CSS animation.
 We however believe state should be contained within a component.
 An example of solving this using JS is [React Magician][react-magician].

-## React Router support

-Work in progress...

-## React Hot Loader support

-It's possible to use React Style with React Hot Loader, when you don't use react-style-webpack-plugin.
-If you do want to build CSS with React Style and use React Hot Loader - we recommend making multiple webpack profiles.

 License
 ---